drforr/Perl-Mogrify/README.md

     arg1 = value1
     arg2 = value2

-`Perl::Mogrify::Enforcer::Category::PolicyName` is the full name of a module that implements the policy.
-The Enforcer modules distributed with Perl::Mogrify have been grouped into categories according to the table of contents in Damian Conway's book **Perl Best Practices**.
-For brevity, you can omit the `'Perl::Mogrify::Enforcer'` part of the module name.
+`Perl::Mogrify::Transformer::Category::PolicyName` is the full name of a module that implements the policy.
+The Transformer modules distributed with Perl::Mogrify have been grouped into categories according to the table of contents in Damian Conway's book **Perl Best Practices**.
+For brevity, you can omit the `'Perl::Mogrify::Transformer'` part of the module name.

-`severity` is the level of importance you wish to assign to the Enforcer.
-All Enforcer modules are defined with a default severity value ranging from 1 (least severe) to 5 (most severe).
+`severity` is the level of importance you wish to assign to the Transformer.
+All Transformer modules are defined with a default severity value ranging from 1 (least severe) to 5 (most severe).
 However, you may disagree with the default severity and choose to give it a higher or lower severity, based on your own coding philosophy.
 You can set the `severity` to an integer from 1 to 5, or